ThunderGod77/blog-blog/src/content/blog/vaccuming-in-postgres.md

 If our table is not vacuumed, it will get bloated and slow down sequential table scans.
 It becomes extremely necessary to vacuum our database regularly to minimize disk space usage.

 By default, Postgres SQL automatically vacuums the table when 20% of the rows plus 50 rows are inserted, updated, or deleted.
-This setting is good enough for smaller databases, but in the case of extensive databases, it makes much more sense to tweak these settings.
+This setting is good enough for smaller databases, but in the case of larger databases, it makes much more sense to tweak these settings.

 Vacuum/ auto-vacuum will not return disk space to the O.S.(unless in case the most recent pages are made empty), but instead the database will become emptier, and future updates/inserts will use the recovered space.